 Poetry Treasures 4: In Touch With Nature-Word Crafter’s Book Blog Tour

 Hello everyone!
-Welcome to Day Three of Word Crafter’s Book Blog Tours for Poetry Treasures 4: In Touch With Nature.
+Welcome to Day Three of Word Crafter's Book Blog Tours for Poetry Treasures 4: In Touch With Nature.
 Poetry Treasures 4 is an anthology featuring the works of twelve poets.
-Today’s stop includes an interview with Emily Gmitter and a reading by Selma Martin.
-Giveaway Leave a comment for a chance to win one of three free copies of Poetry Treasures 4: In Touch with Nature.
-Leave a comment at each stop for additional chances.
-Winners chosen by random drawing.
-You can keep up with the tour through the links in the schedule below, but they won’t work until each stop goes live.
-Mon.
-April 8 – Writing to be…
+Today's stop includes an interview with Emily Gmitter and a reading by Selma Martin.
+Giveaway Leave a comment for a chance to win… Continue reading Poetry Treasures 4: In Touch With Nature-Word Crafter’s Book Blog Tour

 Telling Stories